 - Oven mitts

 - A source of consistent heat, such as a stove or hot plate

 - A candy thermometer (optional)

 Participants have the option to be mailed pre-mordanted fiber samples and/or onion skins for dyeing.
-You must register by 2/15/21 if you want to have materials mailed to you.
+You must register by 2/24/21 if you would like to pick up materials in Durham, NC.

 Participants also have the option to save their own yellow onion skins or avocado pits to use in this workshop.
 You will need 1 ounce of yellow onion skins per ounce of fiber or 3-4 avocado pits per 1/2 pound of fiber.

 Please select which option you prefer when you register.

 SAFETY NOTE: This workshop will require working with a heat source and near-boiling water.